 - listening style: interrupting people, intervening over them, not letting others speak, completing other people’s sentences;

-- ineffective time management: delaying in the last moment, being late, eating too little, sleep self-depravation.
+- ineffective time management: delaying in the last moment, being late, eating too little, sleep self-deprivation.

 But the good news is that in 2012, the centralized results for this weakness show a significant improvement in the number of points, although not in the position.
-Although this remains in top 5 negative attributes, it is better than ever in the past 5 years, as number of points.
+Although this remains in the top 5 negative attributes, it is better than between 2008-2012, as points counter.

 Maybe I have learned to take breaks; who knows?

 2. Less Annoying persistence

 The annoying persistence is the expression I use to describe what many people have reproached me for years: not knowing when to stop when trying to convince someone of something, not knowing the limit when trying to sell an idea, a product, or a service.

-Fortunately, in 2012, I have attained a significantly better result as a score and as a position for this negative attribute in order to congratulate myself.
-Still, this is not merely a result of my self-control, but also (partially) a result of the fact that generally, I have really been less perseverent.
+Fortunately, in 2012, I have attained a significantly better result as a score and as a position for this negative attribute to congratulate myself.
+Still, this is not merely a result of my self-control, but also (partially) a result of the fact that generally, I have really been less perseverant.
 Dropping the perseverance also meant dropping the annoying persistence.

 I do have to say that writing a book about a subject also makes you more proficient in that particular subject.
 While writing my first book about persuasion, I have become a more efficient communicator.
 In 2011 and 2010, the annoying persistence was my 2nd weakness, with 20, respectively 17 points.
 In 2012, it was my 10th weakness, with only 6 points.
 It is also better than ever.
 Mission achieved.
 In 2012, I knew when to stop better than before.
 At least, this is what results from my little research on what people who know me have said.

 3. Less Pride

-The so-called complex of superiority, pride is still an important problem for me, but it has dropped as importance in 2012 compared to 2011.
+The so-called complex of superiority, pride is still an important problem for me, but it has dropped in importance in 2012 compared to 2011.
 Still, in 2012, it had more points than in 2008.